CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ### "Embarassingly Parallel"

-Perhaps the one saving grace about all those rays is that much of this process can be parallelized.
+Perhaps the one saving grace about all those rays is that much of the work in path tracing can be parallelized.
 The color accumulated by one ray does not depend on the color of another.
 The CPU can only parallelize a small quantity of processes, capped by number of cores on the CPU.
 The GPU on the other hand was designed for this kind of work.
 Thousands of processes can be run on the GPU at once, making that 3.2 billion figure a lot less daunting.

 ### Stream Compaction